OGRECave/ogre/Docs/src/high-level-programs.md

 ## Parameter specification {#Program-Parameter-Specification}

 Parameters can be specified using one of 4 commands as shown below.
-The same syntax is used whether you are defining a parameter just for this particular use of the program, or when specifying the [Default Program Parameters](#Default-Program-Parameters).
+The same syntax is used whether you are defining a parameter just for this particular use of the program, or when specifying the @ref Default-Program-Parameters.
 Parameters set in the specific use of the program override the defaults.

 -   [param\_indexed](#param_005findexed)
 -   [param\_indexed\_auto](#param_005findexed_005fauto)